Nhlanhla Khuzwayo: Playing career

 After his agent initially denied the rumours that he was going to a return due to a knee injury in June 2019, he retired due to injury in July 2019, aged 29 and having never represented Orlando Pirates in a league match.

+Coaching career

+In January 2026, Khuzwayo began his coaching career as goalkeeper coach for Mbabane Highlanders.

 International career

 Khuzwayo has 29 U-23 caps.
 He got his first call-up in 2010 for a two-match tour in Tehran.
 He made his international debut for South Africa on 6 January 2012 against Equatorial Guinea.

 Personal life

 Khuzwayo wears no. 16 because of his late mother who died in 2006 when he was aged 16.
 On 20 September 2014 during the 2014 MTN 8 Final, Khuzwayo's family home in P-section Umlazi was robbed.
 His aunt, Sibongile Khuzwayo wrote on a social network that only money and cellphones stolen and TV sets and other furniture was not stolen.
 The matter was not reported, choosing to approach their security company.